kineticstoolkit/kineticstoolkit_doc/html/_sources/python_using_spyder.md

 print(3 + 4)
 ```

 The `print` function works with any contents, be it numbers or words.
-Here is the most ubiquitous first program in computer science: "Hello World".
 Try typing this command in the console:

 ```{code-cell} ipython3
 print("Hello world")